yonatangross/SnakeGame/README.md

 # SnakeGame
-The Snake Game as a part of the C++ and OOP course
+I created the game with my friend as a part of the CPP and OOP course.